+A common method that can be used to add moisture to dry air in your home is a humidifier.
 You can purchase an electric humidifier online or in nearly any department or box store.
-Humidifiers add moisture to the air to make the air more comfortable and less likely to cause issues like chapped lips and coughing.
+Humidifiers are utilized to eliminate dry air in your house to ensure you are comfortable and less likely to develop issues such as chapped lips and coughing.
 If you use an air humidifier, use it to keep the humidity in the air between 30 and 50 percent.
 Making the air too humid can increase your risk of mold development or dust mites.

 Decorate with Bowls of Water

-Water-based decorations like hydroponic plants, small fountains, and decorative bowls of water can increase the moisture level in the air because they supply a constant stream of water vapor.
+Water-based decorations like hydroponic plants, small fountains, and decorative bowls of water can be utilized to add moisture to dry air since they supply a constant stream of water vapor.
 When the water evaporates, it goes into the air, reducing the harmful effects dry air can have on your body.

-Another way to achieve this effect is to leave the bathtub full after you are done bathing.
+Another way to add moisture to your home is to leave the bathtub full after you are done bathing.
 Simply allow the water to cool and be evaporated into the air.

-Seal Up your Home to Keep Energy Costs Low and Dry Air Out
+Seal Up your Home to Keep Energy Costs Low & Eliminate Dry Air in Your House

-When doors and windows don’t seal completely, cold air from outside can enter the home.
+When doors and windows don’t seal completely, cold air from the outside can enter the home.
 You then raise the heat level to keep the house warm, which ends up driving up your energy consumption and drying out the air even more.
-Walk around your home to find air leaks in your walls, vents, and doors and windows.
-When you find one, seal it with caulk or weather stripping.
+Walk around your home to find air leaks in your walls, vents, doors and windows.
+When you find one, seal it with caulk or weather stripping to eliminate dry air in your house.
 Remember to check everywhere, including your attic, basement, and all outdoor areas.
-Even a small air leak can cause a lot of warm air to exit your home.
+Even a small air leak may be responsible for dry air in your house.